Oct 2018 Update for Mobile Apps: you can make your friend list private using either Android or iOS Facebook app.

 Privacy: The settings in this area describe “Who Can See Your Stuff?”
 I show you my settings in the screenshot below.
 You should look at each one and be sure you are comfortable with how it is set.
 Here is the official Facebook help page on Privacy settings.

 Geeks on Tour members should also watch the tutorial video about the audience selector and how you can choose who can see each thing you post.

 What do other people see when they view your Facebook timeline?
-It’s easy to find out.
+(Oct 2018 note: this feature was disabled after hackers exploited it in September, hopefully it will come back) It’s easy to find out.
 Just go to your Timeline by clicking on your name in the upper right – or clicking on your profile picture anywhere.
 Now you should see “View Activity Log” at the top right with 3 dots after that.
 Click the 3 dots and then choose “View As…” That will tell Facebook to treat you like a member of the Public and show you what they would see.
 You can also choose a particular person and see your Timeline as they would see it.

 This is a great way to check if your settings are the way you want.
 If you followed the instructions at the beginning of this article, you should now be able to click on Friends, and you won’t see any!

 Thanks to Debby Bradford for the info and push to make this post.